 - Written representations for disciplinary hearings; and

 - Advocacy in disciplinary hearings or appeals before Magistrates Courts and Crown Courts

 Appeals against Licensing Authority decisions are made to the local Magistrates, and involve a complete re-hearing of the case.
 The Licensing Authority will instruct a lawyer to try and persuade the Magistrates to uphold their decision and they will often prepare written arguments to support their case.
 It is therefore vital that you instruct a lawyer with the necessary expertise to forcefully present and argue your case.
 At Reeds, we can help you prepare those arguments and persuade the Magistrates that they should reverse the Local Authority’s decision.

-We can offer you an initial face to face conference with one of our licensing lawyers for a fixed fee of £100 + VAT.
+We can offer you an initial face to face conference with one of our licensing lawyers.

 Contact our expert lawyers today, or alternatively click here and one of the team will get in touch with you as soon as possible.